 Once upon a time, we used to be able to just pop into the grocery store to pick up any little thing we might have forgotten during our weekly haul.
 Now we can't be quite as casual about making yet another trip to the supermarket.
 But ensuring we pick up everything we need in one trip, without buying things we already have at home, requires planning.
 And that requires more than just a passing knowledge of what's in the fridge and the pantry.
 It means taking inventory.
-But it's not as hard as it might sound, especially with an app like List Ease, which makes taking inventory easier.
+It's not as hard as it might sound, especially with an app like List Ease, which makes taking inventory easier.
 And while you're at it, make sure to download this app, which points you to the cheapest groceries near you.

-Share your shopping list.
+Share your shopping list

-It goes without saying that savvy supermarket shopping requires a shopping list.
+It goes without saying that savvy supermarket trips require a shopping list.
 Maybe you already know how to make the most effective shopping list possible.
 Now it's time to level up by downloading a sharing app like Our Groceries, which gives everyone in your household access to your shopping list so that everything that everyone wants is on it, nothing is forgotten, and no additional trips to the store are necessary.

-Embrace virtual "food prep."
+Embrace virtual food prep

 Food prep, which involves prepping your meals in advance for the week ahead, is a great way to make sure you're eating healthy and on budget.
 Virtual food prep, which involves planning all your meals for the week ahead of making your shopping list (and obviously ahead of heading to the grocery store) is the cherry on top of that sundae.
 But even if you're not into actual food prep, virtual food prep will still help ensure you pick up everything you need for the week, and nothing you don't, in one fell swoop.
 And if you like to base your meal planning on whatever's on sale, just click on your grocery store's website or app to check out the latest savings.
 Now, for a little nostalgia, remember these 3 grocery deals that you used to see all the time?

-Pay attention when shopping online.
+Pay attention when shopping online

-Some many grocery stores with online shopping capabilities have recently been offering a choice of substitute items in the event what whatever it is you wanted isn't available.
+Some many grocery stores with online shopping capabilities have recently been offering a choice of substitute items in the event that whatever it is you wanted isn't available.
 And one choice is "no substitute item."
 Given the supply shortages these days, this is an important step in taking control of what you end up with and how much it costs.

-Opt for curbside pickup.
+Opt for curbside pickup

 Grocery shopping online seems like a great idea until you realize how much delivery actually costs.
 But you can avoid the supermarket while avoiding delivery fees by opting for curbside pickup.
 Here's why experts want grocery stores to pivot to all-curbside-pickup.

-Sign up for "free" delivery.
+Sign up for free delivery